alexclewontin/service_sequence/readme.md

 Snap for testing service startup sequencing.
-The service scripts just write their argument and the timestamp at the start of the script to a file at `$SNAP_COMMON/<order>_log.txt_`, where `<order>` is either 'before' or 'after', and indicates how the services were sequenced in the snapcraft.yaml
+The service scripts just write their argument and the timestamp at the start of the script to a file at `$SNAP_COMMON/log.txt`

 `parse.py` simply reads the files, sorts them by timestamp, and prints the resulting sequence.